engelanna/addressing-the-yan-report/assets/markdown/yan_et_al_analysis.md

 ---

-## :crossed_swords: Theory vs practice: probabilities along the full genome :dna:
+## <!-- fit -->:crossed_swords: Theory vs practice: probabilities along the full genome :dna:

 :one: A nice property of our approximation formula: if we seek the probability of **just a single occurrence**, any returned number `> 1.0` is the **expected occurrence count**.